aurorascharff/redwoodsdk-demo/STEPS.md

 ## Setup and starting point

 - I'm here in a app based on the RedwoodSDK standard starter, which includes the cloudflare setup, and also a db setup with prisma.
 It also includes an auth setup with passkeys.
-I added tailwind css.
 - RedwoodSDK is essentially just added as a vite plugin.
 It unlocks the ssr and server components and things like realtime features, and a cloudflare locale dev environment with access to database, storage, queues.
 Also hooked up to the compiler!
 - We configure our app inside our worker.tsx file here, the entrypoint for our cloudflare worker.

-## Worker.tsx every route is just a function
+## Worker.tsx routes and functions, middleware, documents

 - So, in redwood, every route is just a function.
 I have a simple response and also a jsx component returned here.
 The browser makes a request, we match a route, and we respond with content.
 Notice we can use the native Request and Response here.
 Ownership request and response.
 - Notice the different routes return simple Response and our JSX.
 Colocate JSX and api routes.